How To Devise a Logging Strategy

 Diagnostic logging is just scaffolding so doesn’t need to be Test-Driven or as consistent as support logs.
 If you’re doing Test-Driven Development you’ll probably find that you don’t need to do much diagnostic logging anyway.
 Your unit tests, not log statements, will detect and catch faults.

-However, if they’re designed to be helpful to and read by other people then they deserve tests.
+If they’re designed to be helpful to and read by other people then they deserve tests.
 You clearly have an audience in mind to present to when writing the logging code.
 In this case, they are by definition support logs.

 The only logs that don’t require tests are ones you’re probably going to delete anyway.